update: 29 June 2021

 Wearing a face mask is not mandatory at the station or bus stop.
 However, you must put on your face mask before entering a train or bus.

+Shops and supermarkets at stations are open as usual.
 Toilets where you can pay contactless (including Sanifair) are open.

 At each station at least 1 guarded bicycle parking is open.
 The bicycle parking is open from 15 minutes before the departure of the first train until 15 minutes after the arrival of the last train.